Mihonarium/hass-spatial-lights-card/README.md

 # Spatial Lights Card for Home Assistant

-The Spatial Lights Card lets you place many Home Assistant lights on a 2D canvas, making it easy to control arbitrary groups of entities with few taps and little attention.
+The Spatial Lights Card lets you place many Home Assistant lights on a 2D canvas, making it easy to control arbitrary groups of entities with very few taps and little attention.

-Very useful when you have a lot of lights, and searching the one you need by name and icon is tiresome; you can position all the lights in a layout that corresponds to the physical room layout, making it easy to select the light you need.
+You can drag to draw a rectangle around lights, which you'll immediately be able to control as a group.
+You can toggle individual lights

-You can also drag to draw a rectangle around lights, which you'll immediately be able to control as a group.
+Very useful when you have a lot of lights, and searching for the one you need by name and icon is tiresome; you can position the lights in a layout that corresponds to the physical room layout, making it easy to select the light you need.
+You can add a background image, e.g., with the room layout.

 <img height="700" alt="Spatial Lights Card Screenshot" src="https://github.com/user-attachments/assets/01665e89-fe23-4bc2-8aff-517b7e9b0f9b" />